-AP source: Sabres agree to sign Taylor Hall to 1-year deal
+Sabres agree to sign Taylor Hall to 1-year, $8 million deal

 BUFFALO, N.Y.
-(AP) — Taylor Hall is betting on himself and choosing a surprising destination.
+(AP) — Taylor Hall is betting on himself in a surprising destination.

-Hall agreed Sunday night to sign an $8 million, one-year deal with the Buffalo Sabres, according to a person with direct knowledge of the move.
-The person spoke to The Associated Press on condition of anonymity because the contract had not been announced.
+Hall agreed to sign an $8 million, one-year deal with the Buffalo Sabres, the team announced Sunday night.

 Hall joins his fourth NHL organization since being the No. 1 pick in the 2010 draft.
-He’s reuniting with Sabres coach Ralph Krueger, for whom he played the 2013 lockout-shortened season with the Edmonton Oilers.
+He’s reunited with Sabres coach Ralph Krueger, for whom he played the 2013 lockout-shortened season with the Edmonton Oilers.

 Buffalo is Hall’s third team in two years after the New Jersey Devils traded him to the Arizona Coyotes in the middle of last season.
 The 28-year-old has played in just five career playoff games.